 Food Standards Legislation

-Food standards legislation helps to ensure that the consumer is not mislead.
+Food standards legislation helps to ensure that the consumer is not misled.
 In England, the Food Standards Agency has responsibility for food safety-related labelling issues; see the Food Standards Agency website.

 For general labelling enquiries, please call the Defra helpline on: 08459 33 55 77 or email: firstname.lastname@example.org

-Quality is associated with that which the purchaser of a food product might generally expect.
-It is advisable that manufacturers develop a quality assurance system to allow consistency in the quality of their product.
-They should also have arrangements in place for dealing with consumer complaints.
+Quality is about what the consumer of a food product might generally expect.
+It is advised that manufacturers develop a quality assurance system to allow consistency in the quality of their product.
+They should also have a consumer complaints system in place.

-Composition looks at the ingredients of any food product, and recipes should be devised to ensure that the subsequent product fulfils all statutory requirements regarding composition, for example:
+Composition looks at the ingredients of a food product, and recipes should be made to ensure that the product meets all legal requirements regarding composition, for example: